infomark-org/infomark-docs/docs/content/guides/tutor.md

     /src/run.sh: line 8: ./hello: not found

 > Currently, there is no way to skip non-existing methods.
 If a method does not exists or has the wrong signature
-> the output will containg the linking error without any test-results from the run itself.
+> the output will containing the linking error without any test-results from the run itself.
 This is caused by the nature
 > of C++.